Introduction: Air Powered Rocket Launcher

 Step 15: Pressure Test the Launcher

 - AFTER a few hours, the glue should be fully set.
 It only takes a couple minutes for the glue to hold, but it doesn't hurt to be cautious.
+I usually wait a full day just in case.

 - Attach a bicycle pump to the valve stem and pump the air chamber up to 30 PSI.